Cyclic Sieving and Cluster Duality of Grassmannian: Cluster nature of decorated configuration space

 Let us tropicalize the cluster variety $\dconf^\times_n(a)$.
 Recall that the potential $\mathcal{W}$ and the twisted monodromy $P$ are positive functions on $\dconf^\times_n(a)$.
 We can hence define subsets

-\begin{rmk} The part of $\dconf_n^\times(a)\left(\mathbb{Z}^t\right)$ that is cut out by the inequality $\mathcal{W}^t\geq 0$ is also known as the \emph{superpotential cone}, and as we will see soon, it coincide with the \emph{Gelfand-Zetlin cone} as well. \end{rmk}
+\begin{rmk} The part of $\dconf_n^\times(a)\big(\mathbb{Z}^t\big)$ that is cut out by the inequality $\mathcal{W}^t\geq 0$ is also known as the \emph{superpotential cone}, and as we will see soon, it coincides with the \emph{Gelfand--Zetlin cone} as well. \end{rmk}

-The rotation $R:\dconf^\times_n(a)\rightarrow \dconf^\times_n(a)$ is a cluster transformation and therefore can be tropicalized into $R^t: \dconf^\times_n(a)(\mathbb{Z}^t)\rightarrow \dconf^\times_n(a)(\mathbb{Z}^t)$.
-By definition $\mathcal{W}$ and $P$ are invariant under $R$, and hence $R^t$ preserves the sets $Q(a,b,c)$.
-We will introduce another coordinate system on $\dconf^\times_n(a)\left(\mathbb{Z}^t\right)$ in the next section and construct a natural bijection between $Q(a,b,c)$ and the set of plane partitions $P(a,b,c)$ defined in Definition \ref{P(a,b,c)}.
+The rotation $R\colon \dconf^\times_n(a)\rightarrow \dconf^\times_n(a)$ is a cluster transformation and therefore can be tropicalized into $R^t\colon \dconf^\times_n(a)\big(\mathbb{Z}^t\big)\rightarrow \dconf^\times_n(a)\big(\mathbb{Z}^t\big)$.
+By definition~$\mathcal{W}$ and $P$ are invariant under~$R$, and hence $R^t$ preserves the sets $Q(a,b,c)$.
+We will introduce another coordinate system on $\dconf^\times_n(a)\big(\mathbb{Z}^t\big)$ in the next section and construct a natural bijection between $Q(a,b,c)$ and the set of plane partitions $P(a,b,c)$ defined in Definition~\ref{P(a,b,c)}.